vanavreddy/Parallel_Compute_Engine/README.md

   $ cd $PIPELINE_CACHE/EpiHiper-code/build-openmpi-gcc-without-lid
   $ cmake .. -DENABLE_LOCATION_ID=OFF -DENABLE_MPI=ON -DENABLE_OMP=OFF -DCMAKE_BUILD_TYPE=Release
   $ make -j 64

+  # Once compilation is complete, exit the interactive session to get back to head/login node

+  $ exit
 ```

 ## 4. Partitioning the networks
 ```
-  # Modify the environment.sh file such that SYNPOP_ROOT and FZF_CMD
+  # Modify the environment.sh file such that CACHE_ROOT, SYNPOP_ROOT, CODE_DIR, LOG_DIR and conda envs
  point to the correct filesystem paths on that cluster.

+  $ cd Unified_Epihiper_Pipeline_Setup
   $ . environment.sh
   $ cd synpop_partition
   $ conda activate py_env
   $ python make_partitions.py
 ```
+This may take several minutes for all the jobs to finish.
+To check the status of the slurm jobs,
+run 'squeue -u $USER' command.

 ## 5. Start the pipeline

-Once this step finishes, cd back to epihiper-setup-utils and execute
+Once the partition step finishes, cd back to epihiper-setup-utils and execute
 the following steps (replace <cluster_name> with rivanna, anvil or bridges).

 ```
   # change the environment.sh file to reflect file system paths on that specific cluster

+  $ cd Unified_Epihiper_Pipeline_Setup
+  $ conda activate py_env
   $ . environment.sh
   $ cd epihiper-setup-utils
-  $ conda activate py_env
   $ ./pipeline_main.sh

   # Runing this script displays options from which you can select to run different